codesandbox/sandpack/website/docs/docs/getting-started/custom-ui.md

   }}
 />

-Or you can import an existing theme object and use object composition to override specific fields.
+Furthermore you can import an existing theme object and use object composition to override specific fields.

 ```jsx
 import { Sandpack, codesandboxDarkTheme } from "@codesandbox/sandpack-react";